 • A fine repellent mist should be sprayed all over the mount, and then the product should be carefully combed into the hair.
 A blow dryer can be used to restore the fluffy appearance of the fur on animals that have it.

-How much does Aardvark taxidermy cost?
+How much does an Aardvark trophy cost?

-How long does Aardvark taxidermy take?
+How long does an Aardvark trophy take?

 Taxidermy is an art form that involves a complicated step-by-step process to make sure that each trophy looks just right and is of a high enough quality that it will last your whole life.

-More of our products
+More from our galleries

 Life-form Taxidermy